knz/shakespeare/docs/manual.md

   spotlight's output.
 Each matching line becomes an event or a data point with the provided signal name.

+- The data collected by signals are written to CSV files in the output directory (specified via `--output-dir` on the command line, by default the current directory).

 - The following signal types are defined:

   - `event` signals: these collect a *string* associated with moments